What Does Range Mean In A Car?

 Crop man refueling car on filling station

-The remaining range is calculated using reasonably simple mathematics.
+The remaining range is calculated using relatively simple mathematics.

 Fuel gauges have been an essential requirement in cars for decades.
 They’re fairly simple devices, usually wired to a float in the tank itself.
 The float drops with the gas or diesel level, increasing the electrical circuit’s resistance, gradually moving the needle in the dashboard gauge toward “Empty.”

 Of course, the car also knows how large its fuel tank is.
-As a result, it can estimate – fairly accurately – how much gasoline or diesel is left.
+As a result, it can estimate – quite precisely – how much gasoline or diesel is left.

 The ECU can determine your fuel economy by comparing this information with the odometer (tracking how many miles your car has driven).
-This is usually measured in miles per gallon (mpg).
-In many modern vehicles, this is displayed on your dashboard too.
+This is typically measured in miles per gallon (mpg).
+In numerous modern vehicles, this is displayed on your dashboard too.
 Canadian or European cars may use liters per 100 kilometers (l/100km) instead.

 Fuel Economy Formula